TeamLifecycle/api-key-validator/README.md

   3. Follow instructions in the template file to create tests for the new service
 2. Create the New Service Provider
-  1. Install the service provider's npm package as a dependency
+  1. Install the service provider's npm package as a dependency, or hit their rest API through npm request package
   2. Create a new file of the form `lib/models/services/service_type /provider_name.js`
   3. Decide how you want to test if the provided keys are valid.